lari/firebase-ga4-app-measurement-protobuf/README.md

 # Proto definition for app-measurement.com/a calls

-This is a community-created Proto definition for uncompressing the Google Analytics (GA4) HTTP requests sent by Firebase Analytics SDK (iOS or Android) to `https://app-measurement.com/a`, `https://region1.app-measurement.com` or other similar domain.
+This is a community-created Proto definition for decoding the Google Analytics (GA4) HTTP requests sent by Firebase Analytics SDK (iOS or Android) to `https://app-measurement.com/a`, `https://region1.app-measurement.com` or other similar domain.

-[Protocol Buffers (Protobuf)](https://protobuf.dev) are a mechanism develop by Google for serializing structured data — kind of like XML or JSON.
+[Protocol Buffers (Protobuf)](https://protobuf.dev) are a mechanism develop by Google for serializing structured data, kind of like XML or JSON.

 The [`app-measurement.proto`](./app-measurement.proto) file contains the Protocol buffers definition.
-Also a compiled descriptor file [`app-measurement.desc`](./app-measurement.desc) is included in the project.
+A compiled descriptor file, [`app-measurement.desc`](./app-measurement.desc), is also included in the project.

 ## Compiling the descriptor